The "Uncrossed Bones" Lie: X-Rays Reveal the Truth About Vertical Mice

 The sales pitch is simple: "A standard mouse crosses your bones.
 A vertical mouse uncrosses them."

+It sounds scientific.
+It looks convincing.
+It is also an anatomical lie.
 We decided to expose this illusion the simplest way possible: We bought some colored tape, and we fired up an X-ray machine.

 The Experiment: Measuring the "Twist"